top of page

 Avengers Confidential: Black Widow & Punisher Anime

 The last instalment's standouts take the spotlight.
 Its a shame Norman Reedus didn't return as Punisher.
 The Avengers are just unnecessary cameos.
 As always, the animation is the main draw.
-Lets just say they put in overtime on Black Widow.
+Lets just say they put in overtime animating Black Widow.

 Premiere: Mar 25, 2014